jiadixu/AmideCEST-aliphaticNOE/README.md

 2. Russell H. Morgan Department of Radiology and Radiological Science, The Johns Hopkins University School of Medicine, Baltimore, MD, USA
 Matlab version: (R2020b)

-This toolbox contains demo Matlab code and example dataset for extracting amideCEST with PLOF [1-2] and MLSVD [3] methods at 3T.
-The PLOF method is one updated version with new background fitting function that is suitable for the CEST peaks close to water (PLOF 2.0) such as amideCEST and creatine CEST.
+This toolbox contains demo Matlab code and example dataset for extracting amideCEST with both PLOF [1-2] and MLSVD [3] methods at 3T.
+The PLOF method is one updated version with a new background fitting function that is suitable for the CEST peaks close to water (PLOF 2.0) such as amideCEST and creatine CEST.
 The related publication is

 Ran Sui+, Lin Chen+, Kannie W. Y. Chan, Yuguo Li, Jianpan Huang, Xiang Xu, Peter C. M. van Zijl, Jiadi Xu* “Whole-brain amide CEST imaging at 3T with a steady-state radial MRI acquisition ”, Magnetic Resonance in Medicine, (2021) http://doi.org/10.1002/mrm.28770.